hphelion/documentation/commercial/GA1/commercial.vcn-maskedIP.md

  	Using this information, you can now see all the details of the malicious instance.
 You can choose to shut it down, or contact the instance owner to investigate further.

 ## Method 3
-1. Log in to the Network service node
+1. Log in to the Controller node

 2. Run the command: